-AIMED OUTPUTS AIMED OUTCOMES ACTIVITIES 2020-2022 Water CCA challenges and innovative solutions identified and prioritized, at different geographical scales, through multi-stakeholder consultation based on NDCs, NAP's and SDGs.
-Build background for policy interventions and investment identification and prioritization Activities to be selected in the detailed table of the WCCA Work Plan 2020-2022 based on countries and institutions consultations.
-Water CCA governance settings strengthened, at difference geographical scales.
-Provide tools for introducing and operationalizing Water CCA in Countries governance systems Elaborate a framework for assessing/tracking Water vulnerability and adaptation intervention effectiveness: Establishment upon country request of Monitoring and Evaluation System for Water Adaptation (M&E National Systems) Help elaborate where needed national information systems and indicators to track water adaptation to CC and help decision making Planning and implementation of Water CCA innovative solutions enabled, at different geographical scales.
-Coordinate, leverage and facilitate capacity building, technology transfer and financing for Water CCA interventions As above Knowledge sharing via success stories and demonstration applications implemented.
+AIMED OUTPUTS AIMED OUTCOMES ACTIVITIES 2023-2024 Water CCA challenges and innovative solutions identified and prioritized, at different geographical scales, through multi-stakeholder consultation based on NDCs, NAP's and SDGs.
+Build background for policy interventions and investment identification and prioritization Organize two Regional multi- stakeholder meeting in 2023 and 2024 with the objective of exploring how to attract further private and public funds towards climate- and water-related investments in the UfM region by putting in place innovative legislative regulations Water CCA governance settings strengthened, at difference geographical scales.
+Provide tools for introducing and operationalizing Water CCA in Countries governance systems Elaborate a framework for assessing/tracking Water vulnerability and adaptation intervention effectiveness: Establishment upon country request of Monitoring and Evaluation System for Water Adaptation (M&amp;E National Systems) Help elaborate where needed national information systems and indicators to track water adaptation to CC and help decision making Planning and implementation of Water CCA innovative solutions enabled, at different geographical scales.
+Coordinate, leverage and facilitate capacity building, technology transfer and financing for Water CCA interventions As above Capacity building on CCA methodologies, policies and technologies.
+Generate and disseminate CCA knowledge Elaborate a submission to the UNFCCC secretariat ahead of the COP 28 in the UAE, focusing on enhancing climate finance towards innovative solutions in the highly vulnerable Med water sector.
+Arrange for a side event led by the UfM WCCA Task Force during the COP28 in 2023.
+Knowledge sharing via success stories and demonstration applications implemented.
 Design and implement pilot adaptation projects with replication potential at local level As above